Bichons Frises : the most honest dog breed review you'll ever find about Bichon Frise temperament, personality, and behavior.

 • Shyness in some lines, or when not socialized enough

-• Frequent brushing and clipping of the curly coat
+• Frequent clipping of the curly coat

 A Bichon Frise may not be right for you.